Darkoakboat2121/DarkoakEssentials/README.md

     changes:
-        the anticheat log now has time stamps doubled the max size of both the anticheat log and the chat log
+        the update interval now updates within the time frame rather than at the interval (more performant)

-        more stuff to profiles *
+        /attribute having a growth / shrinkage instead of instant, it should be togglable * more stuff to profiles *

     experimental:
+        anti-zd
+        invsee

         http requests *